dasch-swiss/dsp-docs/docs/developers/knora/documentation/rdf.md

 - `rdfs:subPropertyOf` - relations described by a subproperty also hold for the superproperty
 - `rdfs:domain` - the subject of a triple is classified into the domain of the predicate
 - `rdfs:range` - the object of a triple is classified into the range of the predicate
-- `rdfs:label` - human-readable name of a resource, no semantcs inferable
+- `rdfs:label` - human-readable name of a resource, no semantics inferable
 - `rdfs:comment` - human-readable information of the model, no semantics inferable
 - `owl:equivalentClass` - the members of each class are also members of the other class
 - `owl:equivalentProperty` - relations that hold for each property also hold for the other property